Problem-informed Graphical Quantum Generative Learning: Quantum Circuit Markov Random Fields

 We continue by introducing additional edges to the grid.
 All the maximal cliques of the second graph have size $3$, leading to a $3$-local Hamiltonian, that can capture higher-order correlations.
 Here we can already see some separation in the performance, while still having less parameters ($60$) than the QCIBM.
 In the last case, the cliques are of size $4$, which increases the number of trainable parameters in the QCMRF circuit to $76$.
 In this case, our model significantly outperforms the $2$-local QCIBM.

 This series of experiments show, that as we increase the connectivity of the graph and the sizes of its maximal cliques, the distribution becomes harder to learn, as it is reflected in the performance of the problem-agnostic QCIBM.
 However, the performance of our problem-specific QCMRF model is either unaffected by this change, or it performs even better, as its complexity also increases with the underlying MN.
-This also proves, that using higher order Hamiltonians can actually help in capturing higher order correlations between the random variables of the MN.
+This also proves, that using higher-order Hamiltonians can actually help in capturing higher-order correlations between the random variables of the MN.

 Next, we focus on random graphs, that are globally less structured, thus being closer to naturally occurring topologies.
 Here we explore the role of communities.
 By communities, we refer to dense subgraphs, that are sparsely connected between each-other.
 The results are shown in the bottom row of Fig.~\ref{fig:double-exp}, where the training is done similarly to the previous experiments.
 Here our QCMRF models reach better performance than the problem-agnostic QCIBMs, while significantly reducing the number of trainable parameters, since they exploit the sparsity of the graph.
 For these $10$-node graphs, the corresponding QCIBM model has $85$ parameters, while the QCMRF circuits only have $60$, $58$ and $66$ respectively.
 Furthermore, in the third graph, where the communities are connected by a node with large centrality measures, the QCMRF model significantly outperforms the problem-agnostic case.
 These experiments further prove the usefulness and viability of our Ansatz design approach.